giellalt/lang-tkl/src-fst-morphology-root.lexc.md

-INTRODUCTION TO MORPHOLOGICAL ANALYSER OF Tokelauan LANGUAGE.
+INTRODUCTION TO THE MORPHOLOGICAL ANALYSER FOR Tokelauan .

 # Definitions for Multichar_Symbols